evolbioinfo/gotree/docs/commands/reroot.md

 ### reroot

 This command reroots a tree in two ways:
-1. `gotree reroot outgroup` : Using an outgroup
+1. `gotree reroot outgroup` : Using an outgroup.
+If the outgroup is not monophyletic, 2 possibilities: 1) By default (`--strict=false`) it takes the lca of given tips to reroot the tree, and print a warning, 2) if `--strict` is given, it exits with an error.
-2. `gotree reroot midpoint`: At midpoint
+2. `gotree reroot midpoint`: At midpoint.

 #### Usage